geo1007-labinstructions

 💡 Note

-Note: As a user of a WMS service, you can query the names of the layer styles for a layer are by performing a GetCapabilities request, like so: http://localhost:8080/geoserver/ows?service=WMS&request=GetCapabilities
+As a user of a WMS service, you can query the names of the available layer styles by performing a GetCapabilities request, like so: http://localhost:8080/geoserver/ows?service=WMS&request=GetCapabilities

 Add a WMS layer of PDOK (national georegister)

-Now add another layer to the Leaflet client, this time not from your own server (localhost), but a layer from a WMS service that is offered via the national geoportal, PDOK: https://www.pdok.nl/datasets
+Now add another layer to the Leaflet client, this time not from your own server (localhost), but a layer from a WMS service offered via the national geoportal, PDOK: https://www.pdok.nl/datasets

-Note, if you do not speak Dutch, Google translate works fairly well on this page (but searching still will require Dutch search terms): https://translate.google.com/translate?sl=nl&tl=en&u=https%3A%2F%2Fwww.pdok.nl%2Fdatasets
+Note, if you do not speak Dutch, Google Translate works fairly well on this page (but searching still requires Dutch search terms): https://translate.google.com/translate?sl=nl&tl=en&u=https%3A%2F%2Fwww.pdok.nl%2Fdatasets

-Test whether the new layer is indeed displayed in the Leaflet client, and make a screenshot of the resulting map.
+Test whether the new layer is indeed displayed in the Leaflet client.

 Part C: Using the layers in another client (QGIS)

-In this part of the assignment, we are concerned with the ‘interoperability’ aspect, and next to your web client, we will be using QGIS to consume the data services you have created so far.
+In this part of the assignment, we are concerned with the ‘interoperability’ aspect.
+Next to your web client, you will use QGIS to consume the data services you have created so far.

 Submit

-Your report with answers should be in a zipfile, containing:
+Your report and output files should be in a zipfile containing:

 Submit the zipfile (together with your results for Lab 3) via Brightspace.